Monday, October 8, 2018

 ST: Luis Suarez (Uruguay)

-Luis Suarez both the 2013-2014 FWA and the PFA Player of the Year while playing for Liverpool in England.
+Luis Suarez won both the 2013-2014 FWA and the PFA Player of the Year while playing for Liverpool in England.
 He was also the European Golden Shoe winner that year.
 Unfortunately, he was known for biting an opponent at a few occasions.
 With Barcelona, he was a part of the MSN line.
-For Uruguay, he helped them to win the Copa America in 2011 and controversially a 4th place finish at 2010 WC Finals.
+He also played for Inter Miami.
+For Uruguay, he helped them to win the Copa America in 2011 and controversially a 4th place finish at 2010 World Cup Finals.
+He had 143 caps between 2007 and 2024.

 Salah played with El Mokawloon in Egypt before heading to play for Basel in Switzerland.
 In 2013, he won the best player award in Switzerland.
 He earned a big move to Chelsea in 2014, but he ended up with a loan move to Fiorentina and Roma.
 In 2017, he moved to Liverpool after starring for Roma.
 In 2017, he helped Egypt for their first World Cup Finals since 1990.
 In the WC Finals, he scored a single goal.